Triston Casas Player Props: Red Sox vs. Tigers

 Triston Casas At The Plate

-- Casas has a hit in three of six games played this season (50.0%), but zero multi-hit games.
+- Casas has gotten a hit in three of eight games this year, but he has no multi-hit games.

+- He has hit a home run in one of eight games, and in 3.8% of his plate appearances.

-- Casas has driven in a run in three games this season (50.0%), including two games with multiple runs batted in.
+- In three games this year (37.5%), Casas has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.